afruizc/blog/content/04-my-journey-in-the-functional-world.md

 }
 ```

+Given the same parameters (none), it generates
-If instead we did something like
+different numbers every time.
+If instead we wrote:

 ```javascript
 function rand(seed) {